Thursday, January 3, 2013

 Cream and butter (for mashed potatoes)

-3. In the uncovered Dutch oven, brown the roast on all sides, turning frequently for about 5 minutes per side, which comes to about 30 minutes.
+3. In the hot oven, sear the roast in the uncovered Dutch oven to brown on all sides, turning about 5 minutes.
+There are 6 sides to a roast, at 5 minutes per sides it comes to about 30 minutes.

 4. Reduce heat to 325°F.